hyperledger/identus-mediator/Coordinate-Mediation-Protocol.md

 This protocol is a part of the [DIDComm](https://didcomm.org/).

-Is a protocol to coordinate mediation configuration between a mediating agent and the recipient.
+It coordinates the mediation configuration between a mediating agent and the recipient.

 This protocol follows the request-response message exchange pattern, and only requerires the simple state of waiting for a response or to produce a response.